-Within Jumeirah College we adhere to the regulations, as set out in the Dubai Inclusive

-Education Policy Framework Directives and below lists our adherence to the Standard School Service.
+Within Jumeirah College we adhere to the regulations, as set out in the Dubai Inclusive Education Policy Framework Directives and below lists our adherence to the Standard School Service.

-- The Leader of the Provision is Fionnuala Nic Conmara - The Department has one learning support teacher specialising in dyslexia - The Department has nine school funded Learning Support Assistants. - The College has a College Counsellor - The College has a teacher dedicated to Teaching and Learning - The College has multiple levels of pastoral support and dedicated staff - The College conducts CAT 4, GL Progress Tests and PASS across the whole school at a variety of points for each year group.
+- The Head of Inclusion is Fionnuala Nic Conmara - SfL has one learning support teacher specialising in literacy (3 days per week) - SfL has one learning support teacher specialising in ASDAN - SfL has one learning support teacher, supporting students with their curriculum support - SfL has one ELL teacher supporting students learning English. - SfL has nine school funded Learning Support Assistants who support students both in lessons and in withdrawal support. - The College has one full time College Counsellor - The College has a teacher dedicated to Teaching and Learning - The College has multiple levels of pastoral support and dedicated staff - The College conducts CAT 4, GL Progress Tests and PASS across the whole school at a variety of points for each year group.
 PISA every three years (Years 10-11), and PBTS (Year 10) in the non-PISA years.
 PBTS is the Pisa Based Testing System.
 TIMSS is administered every three years (Year 9).
-TIMSS is Trends in Maths and Science Study. - Two members of the SfL team are registered Qualified Test Users with a Certificate of Competence in Educational Testing and are Members of the British Psychological Society.
+TIMSS is Trends in Maths and Science Study. - Three members of the SfL team are registered Qualified Test Users with a Certificate of Competence in Educational Testing and are Members of the British Psychological Society.
 As such we also administer the New Group Reading Test (NGRT) YARC, LADS, LUCID, Weschler Individual Achievement Test (WIAT-III) and the Comprehensive Test of Phonological Processing (CTOPP). - The College has a wide range of physical resources to support learning experiences in common learning environments, including access to resource rooms and learning support spaces. - The vast majority of students (Wave 1 and 2) supported by SfL with SEND/AEN have Learner Profiles.
 This ensures teachers have a clear understanding of the students' needs educationally and emotionally. - A minority of students (Wave 2-3) are provided with Individual Education Plans to support students' access to specialist provisions. - Each curriculum area modifies the curriculum and ensures appropriate adaptations. - Small groups or one to one sessions are delivered by all teaching and support staff. - LSAs are currently provided free of charge. - Students have access to training in assistive technology. - Parents and students have access to school-based specialist support and guidance. - Students and Staff have consistent access to support and training in Child Protection, Safeguarding, Health and Safety, Lockdown and Evacuation and other emergency procedures. - The College regularly conducts physical environment assessments to identify and mitigate risks that can be relevant to the students. - Each department has a subject inclusion lead.
-This role involves creating an action plan to support students with SEND and acting as a conduit between SfL and their department. - Many departments offer their own intervention lessons also.
+This role involves creating an action plan to Page 20 support students with SEND and acting as a conduit between SfL and their department.

+Many departments offer their own intervention lessons also.